Once it was a fairground – then a farm. In 1928, it became Orleans Country Club.

 In other words, they built the clubhouse golfers still enjoy today.

-Since then, the Orleans Country Club course has undertaken gradual improvements — an irrigation system, ponds, new tees and greens, and the removal of an old bard adjacent to the ninth fairway.
+Since then, the Orleans Country Club course has undertaken gradual improvements — an irrigation system, ponds, new tees and greens, and the removal of an old barn adjacent to the ninth fairway.

 The Country Club Today

-Membership booms today, surging in recent years to more than 400.
-Activities abound at the course throughout the season.
+Membership is strong and activities abound at the course throughout the season.

 Orleans Country Club is proud of its history, especially beginning ladies’ activities in 1929, which is indicated by a the Club Champion record that year.
-In subsequent years, the course has hosted a Twilight League, member-guest events, best ball matches, and state and club tournaments — all open to members.
+In subsequent years, the course has hosted a Twilight League, member-guest events, best ball matches, and state and club tournaments.

 Spring of 2004 welcomed another major renovation, when the building received a more inviting entrance, new windows for the kitchen and pro shop, rewiring, air conditioning, redecorating, new carpeting and a remodeled men’s bathroom.